PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 1. Prejudice Leads to Wrong Choices

-The notion of a prenuptial agreement usually reminds most of the people of celebrity news headlines and the extravagance of the Hollywood lifestyle.
+The notion of a prenuptial agreement usually reminds most people of celebrity news headlines and the extravagance of the Hollywood lifestyle.
 Furthermore, a lot of people believe that a prenuptial agreement is opposed to true love between partners and future spouses.

 Referring to the legal system and practice in Serbia, we notice that entering into a prenuptial agreement is still rare.